Relational Constructs «Prev Next»

 If you want to find the address of a specific employee, you have to know which employee to look for, or you can simply examine all employees.
 You do not have to search the entire hierarchy from the company downward, to find a single employee.
 Another benefit of the relational database model is that different tables can be linked together, regardless of their hierarchical position.
 Obviously, a relationship should exist between the two tables, but you are not restricted by a strict hierarchical structure.
 Therefore, a table can be linked to both any number of parent tables and any number of child tables.

-• Here is the purpose and function of relational constraints in database design:
+• Purpose and function of relational constraints in database design:

 Purpose: